The Terro-human History Project

 During the Third World War many members of both the Terran Federation and the World Commonwealth suffered substantial atomic devastation.

-The Eastern Bloc was defeated decisively in the Third World War and most Eastern Bloc nations and territories suffered substantial atomic devastation.
+The Eastern Bloc was defeated decisively in the Third World War and most Eastern Bloc nations and territories also suffered substantial atomic devastation.
 Eastern Bloc nations and their subject territories (and some allied nations) were jointly occupied by the Terran Federation and the World Commonwealth.
 (See Table 5.)

-Table 5: Occupied Nations, circa 35 A.E.
+Table 5: Occupied Nations, circa 35 AE

 Albania* |